amorten/openlis/README.md

 The word "Packed" in `IndexStructurePacked` refers to how the keys are stored.
 In this initial implementation, the keys are simply stored contiguously in a Numpy array.
 This means that insertions and deletions will be quite slow, because the array must be resized.

 As proposed in the paper, we could introduce gaps in the stored data, leaving room for key insertions and requiring no additional work after deletions.
 The resulting class, `IndexStructureGapped`, would share many implementation details with the simpler `IndexStructurePacked`.
-Thus, the implementation of `IndexStructurePacked` is a logical first step in implementing the gapped version.
+Thus, the implementation of `IndexStructurePacked` is a logical first step toward implementing the gapped version.

 #### Notes:
 * Need to implement the `IndexStructureGapped` class to speed up insertion and deletion.